-Carl Lafferty begins his sixth season as a full-time assistant coach with the Rebels in 2013.
+Carl Lafferty begins his seventh season as a full-time assistant coach with the Rebels in 2013.

 In his first year back working on the field as a volunteer assistant in 2007, Lafferty worked with the outfielders and catchers, and assisted with the hitters.
 Lafferty also served as the first base coach.
 In his time working with the outfielders, Lafferty helped develop Jordan Henry, the 2007 SEC Freshman of the Year selection and a Freshman All-America selection.
 He also worked with his brother, Justin, a ninth round draft pick of the Detroit Tigers in the 2007 Major League Baseball Draft.